Google Maps Logo

 Google Maps Logo History

-The web service is compatible with iOS and Android systems, so almost all owners know its logo on mobile devices.
-Google Maps symbol has constantly evolved.
-It has evolved from a multicolored verbal sign into a combined logo containing a gray inscription and a colorful drop-shaped pin – the so-called marker.
+The web service is compatible with iOS and Android, so almost all owners recognize its logo on their mobile devices.
+Google Maps’ symbol has constantly evolved.
+It has evolved from a multicolored verbal sign into a combined logo containing a gray inscription and a colorful drop-shaped pin, the so-called marker.
 This pin is patent-protected and copyrighted by Google Corporation.

 2005 – 2006